dananthony1/dananthony1/README.md

 - 👋 Hi, I’m @dananthony1
 - 👀 I’m interested in data science and machine learning.
-- 🌱 I’m currently learning python and SQL.
+- 🌱 I’m currently learning stats libraries in Python and SQL.
 I took the Google Data Analytics Course on Coursera and learned how to better use Spreadsheets, SQL, Tableau and R in the data analysis process.
 - 💞️ I’m looking to collaborate on simple projects to refine my coding skills.
 Programming project -> Dominion card game
 - 📫 How to reach me https://linktr.ee/dananthony